owid/sdg-tracker.org/pages/water-and-sanitation.md

 ## Target 6.5

-**_By 2030, implement integrated water resources management at all levels, including through transboundary cooperation as appropriate._**
+_**By 2030, implement integrated water resources management at all levels, including through transboundary cooperation as appropriate.**_

+Many of our environmental systems - including our water, land, food, air and ecosystems - strongly interact and impact on one another.
+Developing integrated plans for all components of these systems is therefore crucial.
+The chart below shows the status of national development and implementation of Integrated Water Resource Management (IWRM) plans across the world.

+<iframe src="https://owid.cloud/grapher/status-of-the-development-and-implementation-of-integrated-national-water-resource-management-plans" style="width: 100%; height: 600px; border: 0px none;"></iframe>

 ## Target 6.a

-**_By 2030, expand international cooperation and capacity-building support to developing countries in water- and sanitation-related activities and programmes._**
+_**By 2030, expand international cooperation and capacity-building support to developing countries in water- and sanitation-related activities and programmes.**_

 ## Target 6.b

-_**Support and strengthen the participation of local communities in improving water and sanitation management.**_
+**_Support and strengthen the participation of local communities in improving water and sanitation management._**